BryanJacobs/FIDO2Applet/docs/implementation.md

 When a particular item has a dynamic length, the length is stored unencrypted.
 All objects are multiples of 32 bytes long to allow easy AES256 decryption.

-Discoverable credentials use one of two different IVs depending on the `credProtect` level.
+Non-discoverable credentials use one of two different IVs depending on the `credProtect` level.
 Credentials with `credProtect=3` use the "high security" IV.
 Credentials with `credProtect=2` or below use the "low security" IV.